tc39/notes/es6/2013-09/sept-18.md

  recommendation is that Typed Array instances should come into existance being extensible.
 This is only about the objects created by the current set of built-in typed array constructors (or any subclasses derived from them).
 It does not imply that fixed size array types introduced by the future typed objects proposal will necesarily also be extensible.
 -- Allen

+As part of that consensus, variable-length (but not fixed-length!) typed array instances that are part of a future Typed Object spec should also be extensible in the same way as current Typed Array objects.
+In that way, full compatibility and equivalence between say "Uint8Array" and "new ArrayType(uint8)" will be maintained.
+As part of typed objects proposal, we will also consider having a different "type constructor" names for variable- and fixed-length typed arrays (e.g. "new ArrayType(uint8)" vs. "new FixedArrayType(uint8, 10)").
+-- Dmitry

 4.4 Symbols

 Dave Herman presenting (follow up slides)